Cassandra Ong: Education

+Career

 Early business career

 Ong previously owned a milk tea shop in San Juan, Metro Manila, before moving to Pampanga around 2019 or 2020.
 There, she opened a pet-friendly aesthetic center and is rumored to own a café restaurant and resort in Angeles City.

 Activities with Lucky South 99

 Ong is an incorporator of the real estate firm Whirlwind Corp., of which she owned 58% of its shares.
 The firm leased a 10 ha land within the Grand Palazzo Royale in Porac, Pampanga to the POGO company Lucky South 99 Outsourcing, Inc. (formerly called Xinsheng IT Start-Up).
 Ong sent a letter of no objection (LONO) to the municipal hall of Porac to permit the operation of Lucky South 99, which was approved in November 2019.
 A license to operate was granted to Lucky South 99 by PAGCOR in 2020, which was valid until October 2023.

 Whirlwind hired former presidential spokesperson Harry Roque as a lawyer, with Roque accompanying Ong in visiting PAGCOR on July 26, 2023, to assist in settling Lucky South 99's arrears to PAGCOR.
 He also acted on the sole behalf of Ong in his multiple calls to a PAGCOR executive to inquire about the remaining necessary documents to be filed for Lucky South 99.
 According to Roque, Ong became Whirlwind's Corporate Secretary in September 2023, and in the same month had him accompany her in reapplying Lucky South 99 for an Internet Gaming License (IGL) from PAGCOR.
 By May 22, 2024, PAGCOR sent a letter to Ong denying the IGL application due to alleged illegal activities that occurred in the establishment in 2022.

 In early June 2024, police authorities from various organizations arrived at Lucky South 99 to rescue the remaining victims within the compound despite a limited search warrant.

 Ong is listed as the owner of a lavish mansion in a 2.2 ha compound in Porac, which was raided by police on July 6, 2024.